epw/consensus/consensus.md

 \begin{itemize*}

-\item Show and Ally to be Untrustworthy
+\item Show an Ally to be Untrustworthy
 \item Reveal a new enemy cell or sect
 \item Track down a Mark
 \item Resist Magical Effects